The psychological benefits of writing by hand

 The speed at which we type is a blessing and a curse.
 While there will always be things you want to write quickly, there are others that can benefit from the time it takes to write them out by hand.

-For me, morning pages are an indelible part of my daily routine, and one I practice first thing when I start my day at JotForm.
+For me, morning pages are an indelible part of my daily routine, and one I practice first thing when I start my day running my business, JotForm.
 Writing out my thoughts helps empty my mind and gives me a truly fresh start to the day.
 I’m an advocate for morning pages and journaling regardless of whether it’s on paper or keyboard.
 But considering the average American spends over 10 hours per day glued to a screen, keeping a journal can provide a much-needed, low-stakes break from our devices.

 Another great opportunity to write by hand is in a weekly planner.
 Sure, there are apps and plug-ins aplenty to help you stay organized.
 But wading through dozens, if not hundreds, of productivity apps can be counterproductive.
 In the end, pen an paper may serve you best.